stellagerantoni/MLChallenge/README.md

 The model performance drops by more than 15% when we add noise to the test set, wich is something to be expected.

+A way to overcome a broblem like this is to take our model and try and fine tune-it with diffrent kind of noisy images, so it learns these too in training.
+If able try and make synthetic noisy data (like the Gaussian one) that gives the model the opportunity to learn this too (if not possible to obtain real noisy images.)

 ## Task 2: Pinhole Cameras